 Cons:

-The Cutlass Black is available in the Privateer Starter Pack pledge that normally costs $125 USD.
+The Cutlass Black is available in the Privateer Starter Pack for $125 USD.

 Before you pledge for a starter pack, you should check to see how well Star Citizen will run on your computer.
 Star Citizen is a high-performance game, and if you don't have the right components, then it may not run well on your computer.